-Elizabeth Root, a licensed Mortgage Expert at Better, explains how lenders consider your employment income.
+Elizabeth Root, a licensed Mortgage Expert at Better Mortgage, explains how lenders consider your employment income.

 Are you financially ready to buy a house?
 To answer that question, you may be thinking of how much money you’ve saved up for a down payment.
 However, you should also take into account how much money you’re actually making.
 Lenders consider both your assets and your income to help determine whether or not you qualify for a mortgage.
 Your monthly income, in particular, gives lenders an understanding of how big of a monthly mortgage payment you can afford without financial difficulty.

 Loan-eligible monthly income can include things like alimony, child support payments, investment returns, retirement benefits, and disability payments.
 However, for most of our customers, the money they earn at work makes up the bulk of their loan-eligible income.
-This post will give you a Better look at how your employment income impacts your mortgage process.
+This post will give you a Better Mortgage look at how your employment income impacts your mortgage process.